7.6 SOLID Principles

 I - Interface Segregation Principle

-"Clients should not be forced to depend on interfaces they don't use."
+"Clients should not be forced to depend on interfaces they do not use."

 class RobotWorker implements Worker {